Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 Every branching construct must eventually rejoin the main flow of execution.
 The join state represents the point where diverging branches reunite, ensuring that the state machine continues to execute correctly.

-The purpose of the branching tail node (represented by `_tailIndex` in the `GotoTransformerVisitor.StateContext` class) is to keep track of the current state node at the end of the current branch path during the traversal of the expression tree so we can correctly re-join branches to the main flow.
-This is crucial for managing state transitions in branching constructs
-(e.g. `Conditional`, `Switch`, `Try`, and `Await`).
+If you think about each unique branch segment (e.g. the 'if' or 'else' path in a conditional expression) as a single linked list, the branch tail node (represented internally by `_tailIndex` in the `GotoTransformerVisitor.StateContext` class), is the last node in the conditional path.
+This tail node must be re-joined to the main execution path; the place where the 'if' and 'else' branches begin to execute the same code again.
+This re-convergance is non-trivial, as branching structure are often nested, and all of the potential paths in a nesting structure must be correctly re-joined.

 #### Key Roles of the Tail Node

-1. **Tracking the Current State**:
+1. **Tracking the final state in a Branch**:
    - The tail node represents the last state node in the current branch path.
 It is updated as the traversal progresses through different branches of the expression tree.
    - It is important to note that `_tailIndex` tracks the current branch segment from the last branching